 It is estimated that an average of one third of items people donate to charity stores are unsuitable for sale.

-Did you know Council can offer support for illegal dumping issues?
+Council support for illegal dumping issues

 Support can be provided by our Resource Recovery Team through some of these measures:

 - Security cameras in common illegal dumping hot spots